 The administrative adjournment and relevant court circulars have already been discussed above.
 Circular No. 08 of 2020 makes it clear that the use of electronic means to conduct hearings is intended to be temporary.
-In Circular No. 10 of 2020, the court has already indicated that in some cases the parties "may" be required to attend the court in person, but subject to appropriate safeguards (such as the wearing of face masks) being undertaken.
+As early as Circular No. 10 of 2020, the court had already indicated that in some cases the parties "may" be required to attend the court in person, but subject to appropriate safeguards (such as the wearing of face masks) being undertaken.
+There have been publicly reported examples of the Court conducting in person hearings, even for matters that do not concern witness handling, such as the provisional liquidation applications in Samson Paper Holdings Limited, heard on 24 July 2020 and Ping An Securities Group Holdings Limited, heard on 28 September 2020.
+It has also been reported that a 'hybrid' approach to trials has been adopted by the Supreme Court on a few occasions, although no official guidance has yet been issued by the Court in relation to such trials.
+A hybrid trial is one where some individuals attend in person and others attend by video conference or similar technology.